bulatsir/healthchecker/README.md

 # healthchecker
 Simple monitor tool \
-Checks file from list uri.conf, send alert to telegram if it Down \
-Has HTML page for status :)
+Checks resource from list uri.conf, send alert to telegram if it Down \re Has HTML page for status :)